Codexshaper/docs/framework/Installation.md

 3. **Configure the Plugin**

-    - Once activated, navigate to the **CodexShaper Framework** Settings to configure the options as needed.
+    - Once activated, navigate to the `Wordpress Dashboard` >> `CodexShaper Framework` to configure the options as needed.

----

-### 📂 Using Inside a Theme
+## 2. Inside a Theme

 1. **Download and Extract the Plugin ZIP**

     - Download the **CodexShaper Framework** ZIP file.
     - Extract the ZIP file inside your theme folder.
 For example:
     ```
-    /wp-content/themes/theme-name/inc/codexshaper-framework
+    {project_root}/wp-content/themes/theme-name/inc/codexshaper-framework
     ```
     - Or, you can place it anywhere within your theme directory.